rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 });
 ```
 we see `ptxas info    : Used 22 registers, used 0 barriers, 488 bytes cmem[0]`.
 This means that the `MDRangePolicy` uses 8 extra registers.
 Moreover, when looking at [sample-6.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-6.ncu-rep), we see that the base version lasts 36ms vs 9.86ms for [sample-6-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-6-fixed.ncu-rep).
-This gain is not due to the 8 saved registers (that would be too much).
+This huge gain is not due to the 8 saved registers (that would be too much).
 Instead, let's look at the occupancy graph of [sample-6-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-6-fixed.ncu-rep):

 ![alt text](image-23.png)

-**Figure 13** Occupancy graphs of [sample-6-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-6-fixed.ncu-rep)
+**Figure 13:** Occupancy graphs of [sample-6-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-6-fixed.ncu-rep)

 The block size picked by the `Kokkos::MDRangePolicy` is 32, which is very a very bad choice and leads to an occupancy of 50%.
-This explain the performance gain version that show a 100% occupancy.
+This explains the performance gain of the fixed version that show a 100% occupancy.
 I did not wish to go deeper on launch configuration optimization, but if you spot an issue like this in your profiler, go ahead and change the block size !

 #### Template away heavy branches
 Now, let's look at [sample-7.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.cpp) where we added a runtime variable determining if we want to perform an heavy operation in the kernel: